 Goal: To provide case management services for older adults of the greatest economic and social need to ensure access to vital services in the community.
-Support older adults to ensure that they can continue to remain safely in their own home by avoiding premature institutionalization.
+Support older adults to prevent premature institutionalize so they may continue to remain safely in their own home.